 Ref.
-Question Policy Principles M1 Are all common area fire door and frames in good condition and appropriately fire rated?
+Q Question Policy Principles are all common area fire door and frames in good ondition and appropriately fire rated?
 Flat fire doors are inspected every six months to check function of the door and highlight any maintenance requirements.
 All reports are available upon request from the Fire Safety Officer.
 Cross corridor doors are inspected every 3 months in High Rise Blocks and every six months in low rise blocks months to check function of the door and highlight any maintenance requirements.
 All reports are available upon request from the Fire Safety Officer.
-Answe r Finding/Observation Answer The residents storeroom fire doors appear to be original fixtures from when the premises was first constructed and were identified as notional FD30 fire doors (note, without combined intumescent cold smoke seals).
-This is not in-line with the Home Office Guide benchmark standard for a low-rise premises as flat entrance doors open directly into the common area stairway and easily available smoke control is not provided.
-Although there is no means for residents to open the high-level windows in the common area (see Question K11), it is considered that the Fire and Rescue Service would simply break out the glazing via a ladder externally if necessary, but clearly there will be a delay in this happening.
-It was observed that the panels above the residents storeroom fire doors appear to be low-density timber and only two hinges were present on each fire door.
+Answer Finding/Observation No The residents storeroom fire doors appear to be original fixtures from when the premises was first constructed and were identified as notional FD30 fire doors (note, without combined intumescent cold smoke seals).
+This is in-line with the Home Office Guide benchmark standard for a low-rise premises where smoke control is possible and flat entrance doors open directly into the common area stairway.
+All of the residents storeroom fire doors only have two hinges fitted.